Seagate/cloudfuse/README.md

 ## Tiered Storage

-The `tiered_storage` component treats local storage as the primary tier and cloud storage as overflow.
-New files remain local until capacity-driven LRU eviction uploads them and removes the local copy.
-Cloud objects are downloaded while open and removed locally on close after any changes are uploaded.
+The `tiered_storage` component augments your local storage with the cloud rather than backing it up.
+New files stay local.
+Once local storage fills up, the oldest data is moved to the cloud.
+This keeps cloud storage costs down, since only the overflow that doesn't fit locally is ever uploaded.

-The configured local path can contain the only copy of un-evicted data.
-Do not treat it as a disposable cache or enable cleanup for it.
-See `sample_configs/sampleTieredStorageConfigAzure.yaml` and `setup/baseConfig.yaml` for configuration.
+Because only overflow data lives in the cloud, the cloud copy is never a complete picture of your data - files that fit locally exist only on local storage - Cloudfuse does not make copies.
+See `sample_configs/sampleTieredStorageConfigS3.yaml` and `setup/baseConfig.yaml` for configuration.

 ## Limitations